jyothishkjames/Seattle-Boston-Airbnb-Data-Analysis/README.md

     [Evaluation](https://github.com/jyothishkjames/Seattle-Boston-Airbnb-Data-Analysis/blob/master/data_prepration_modeling_evaluation.ipynb)

     For the evaluation, we use the r-squared score to get an understanding of how well our model works.
-The price prediction for Seattle has an r-squared score of .528 on test data, which is higher as compared to Boston which an r-squared score of .206.
+The price prediction for Seattle has an r-squared score of .517 on test data, which is higher as compared to Boston which has an r-squared score of .313.
 The closer the score is to 1, the better your model fits the data.
 * ### Deployment

     Deployment is the stage where we applying the conclusion to our Business.
 To recap, the conclusions are based on the statistical inference and the model prediction.